JuliaDynamics/DiscreteEvents.jl/docs/src/usage.md

 !!! warning
     Evaluating expressions or symbols at global scope is much slower than using functions and gives a one time warning.
-See [Performance](../performance/performance.md).
 This functionality may be removed entirely in a future version.
-(Please write an [issue](https://github.com/pbayer/Simulate.jl/issues) if you want to keep it.)
+(Please write an [issue](https://github.com/pbayer/DiscreteEvents.jl/issues) if you want to keep it.)

 !!! note
     Since conditions often are not met exactly you should prefer inequalities like <, ≤, ≥, > to equality == in order to get sure that a fulfilled condition can be detected, e.g. `:(tau() ≥ 100)` is preferable to `:(tau() == 100)`.